sabahallah/frontend-zone/css-and-design/css-outline.md

     grid-template-columns: repeat(2, 150px) 300px; // 3 tracks for the columns 2 has 150px and 1 has 300px width */
     grid-template-columns: repeat(3, 1fr); /* 1 franctional unit, it expands to all space that it can occupy, 1 fraction of the available space, it divids available space by 3 */
     grid-template-columns: 1fr 2fr 1fr;
-    grid-template-columns: 50% 1fr 1fr; /* 50% of the vailable space, the other 50% will go to the fraction. (it includes fraction and gap) */
+    grid-template-columns: 50% 1fr 1fr; /* 50% of the vailable space, the remaining 50% will go to the fraction. (it includes fraction and gap) */

     /* grid-row-gap: 30px;
     grid-column-gap: 50px;*/